The Burton W. Jones Distinguished Teaching Award

 Burton W. Jones

-Each year, a four-member Award Selection Committee chooses an award recipient from nominations made by the section membership.
-Recipients are outstanding teachers who foster student excitement about mathematics; simply being nominated is an honor.
-Nominees and their nominators receive complimentary meeting registration at the Section Meeting (including banquet fees for awardee and awardee's nominator).
-All nominators also receive a certificate of appreciation in recognition of their efforts to promote excellence in teaching.
+Each year, the Award Selection Committee chooses an award recipient from nominations made by the section membership.
+Nominees and their nominators receive complimentary meeting registration at the Section Meeting.
+The award winner and their nominator have their banquet fees waived for the section meeting banquet.

-The awardee is honored with a certificate and an honorarium at that year's Section Meeting, and is invited to deliver the opening lecture at the following year's Section Meeting.
+The awardee is honored with a plaque and a cash award that is funded through the Carol Crawford Teaching Award Fund, which is a national program that started supporting the section teaching award in 2025.
+The distinguished teaching award winner is invited to deliver the opening lecture at the following year's Section Meeting.
 This individual also serves a one-year term on the Award Selection Committee and becomes the Section Nominee for the MAA Deborah and Franklin Tepper Haimo Awards for Distinguished College or University Teaching of Mathematics.
-There will be at most three national recipients, each of whom will be honored at the national MAA meeting and receive an honorarium and certificate.

 Anyone is entitled to make a nomination, but nominations from chairs in departments of mathematical sciences are especially solicited.
 Self-nomination is not permitted.
 A previous nominee for this award who did not become a section awardee may be nominated again.